 Baystate Health (BH) has a long track record of innovation, outstanding performance, and national recognition for our quality of care.
 This commitment led to the establishment of the Center for Quality of Care Research in October 2008.
-Members of the center conduct research on quality, safety, and effectiveness, aiming to further enhance BH’s reputation, improve our understanding of the mechanisms behind high quality care, and to contribute to making BH a learning organization that uses research to improve patient outcomes.
+Members of the Center conduct research on quality, safety, and effectiveness, aiming to enhance our understanding of the mechanisms behind high quality care, and to contribute to making BH a learning organization that uses research to improve patient outcomes.

 The mission of the Center for Quality of Care Research is to improve the care and outcomes of patients by developing innovative methods to measure the quality and outcomes of care, to evaluate the effectiveness of common treatments, and to improve care delivery through the design, implementation, and assessment of quality improvement interventions.
-Our efforts are guided by the belief that, like other biomedical innovations, the rigorous evaluation of quality and quality improvement methods is essential for sound decision making by patients, providers, institutions, and policy makers.
+Our efforts are guided by the belief that, like other biomedical innovations, the rigorous evaluation of strategies intended to improve quality and patient outcomes is essential for sound decision making by patients, providers, institutions, and policy makers.

 Dr. Lagu was awarded the Earl P. Charlton Fund Research Award from Tufts University School of Medicine for her project entitled, “Use of Mechanical Ventilation in Patients with Dementia.”